microsoft/BitBLAS/docs/PythonAPI.md

 - **Parameters:**
   - **weight** *(Tensor)*: The weight tensor to be loaded into the layer.
 This tensor should have dimensions that match the expected input features and output features of the layer.
 The method will also apply any necessary transformations to the weight tensor to align with the quantization and optimization configurations of the layer.
   - **scales** *(Tensor, optional)*: A tensor containing scale factors for quantization.
 These scales are used to adjust the weight values during the quantization process, ensuring that the dynamic range of the weights is appropriately represented in the quantized format.
 If not provided, the method assumes that either scaling is not required or has already been applied to the weights.
   - **zeros** *(Tensor, optional)*: A tensor indicating the optimized representation of zeros, particularly useful in sparse models where zero values can be efficiently encoded.
-This parameter is only relevant if zero optimization (`with_zeros`) is enabled for the layer.
+This parameter is only relevant if zero points (`with_zeros`) is enabled for the layer.
 Providing this tensor allows for further memory and computation optimizations during the forward pass.
   - **bias** *(Tensor, optional)*: The bias tensor to be loaded into the layer.
 If the layer is configured to use a bias (`bias=True` during initialization), this tensor provides the bias values for each output feature.
 If `None`, it is assumed that the layer does not use a bias or that the bias is already incorporated into another parameter.
 `load_and_transform_weight(weight, scales=None, zeros=None, bias=None)`